 A good example of interoperability between software from the same vendor in the construction industry is a service engineer, architect and structural engineer all working on separate 3D models in their versions of Autodesk Revit.
 These separate models are aligned to show a combined design model and are moved t the construction team in order to plan the work in Autodesk Navisworks.
 This helps in avoiding clashes between structure and services during construction.

 A building cannot be fully designed and built using software from a single software vendor.
 When software from various vendors needs to communicate, then communication rules need to be agreed.
 As far as construction is concerned, for example, a user can design the building in ArchiCAD and complete the specification using NBS Create.
 This level of interoperability can greatly minimize costly errors and help with coordinating project information.

 Interoperability through open data standards:

 The final method of BIM interoperability considered here is where the information is to be displayed or transferred between software applications through open data standards.
-Within construction industry, there exists a well-established data standards for the transfer of data such as Green Building XML and Industry Classes.
-Open standards allow information and software from multiple sources to work together to improve the workflow in construction industry.
+Within the construction industry, there exist a well-established data standards for the transfer of data such as Green Building XML and Industry Classes.
+Open standards allow information and software from multiple sources to work together to improve the workflow in the construction industry.

 BIM, which refers to the virtual representation of the physical and functional characteristics of a facility throughout its lifecycle, serves as a shared information repository for collaboration.
 This advanced 3D parametric object-based modeling promises benefits for all stakeholders.
-BIM depends on interoperability to fulfill most of these promises.
+BIM depends on interoperability to fulfil most of these promises.